izikeros/blog/README.md

 - [ ] 13.
 Shall sitemap be link on the menu?
 Rather no
 - [ ] 14.
 Check for dead links
 - [ ] 15.
 Remove formatting cells from the end of notebook
+- "Next post" in notes moves to next post which can be blog post or note.
+Implement different button ("Next note") and implement logic for that.
+Need separate list of notes for that purpose.
 - Tag cells to remove with "remove_cell" (`View -> Cell Toolbar -> Tags`)
 - in pelicanconf.py add code that uses preprocessing:
 ```python
 from nbconvert.preprocessors import TagRemovePreprocessor
 from traitlets.config import Config